The $C^{0,1}$ It\^o-Ventzell formula for weak Dirichlet processes: Introduction

 Our results hold for weak Dirichlet processes, the sum of a local martingale and an adapted process with zero covariation with all continuous local martingales, including semimartingales as a special case.
 Since the classical theorem of stochastic integration is defined only with respect to semimartingales, we use an extension of stochastic integration developed by Russo and Vallois \cite{russo1991integrales,russo1993forward,russo1995generalized,russo1995generalized,russo1996ito,Russo}, Coquet et al. \cite{coquet2006natural}, and Bandini and Russo \cite{bandini2017weak,bandini2022weak}.
 Considering weak Dirichlet processes is not unusual in generalizations of It{\^o}'s-formula which require milder smoothness conditions on the function $F$, see Gozzi and Russo \cite{Gozzi} who generalized the classical It{\^o} formula to $C^{0,1}$, Bouchard et al. \cite{bouchard2022} for the functional It{\^o} formula, or Bouchard and Vallet \cite{bouchard2021dupire} for the It{\^o}-Dupire formula.

-The paper is structured as follows: In Section 2, we introduce weak Dirichlet processes, generalized stochastic integration, and stochastic flows.
-Section 3 gives our result, namely the extension of the It{\^o}-Ventzell formula to stochastic flows in $C^{0,1}$, while the proof of this extension is shown in Section 4.
+The paper is structured as follows: In Section \ref{sec: basic definition}, we introduce weak Dirichlet processes, generalized stochastic integration, and stochastic flows.
+Section \ref{sec: main result} gives our result, namely the extension of the It{\^o}-Ventzell formula to stochastic flows in $C^{0,1}$, while the proof of this extension is shown in Section \ref{sec: proof of main result}.
+Section \ref{sec: applications} gives some applications of our extended version of the It{\^o}-Ventzell formula.